 In Italy, I frequently bought bottles of wine but each one cost less than 2 euros.

-In Australia, I’ve only drank maybe 5 times in the last 3 months because alcohol is so damn expensive here.
+In Australia, I rarely drink because alcohol is so damn expensive here.
 Buying a cocktail in a bar is usually $15, so a few drinks can easily empty your wallet in Australia.

 Cater your alcohol habits to the local culture to find what’s most affordable, and you won’t burn through your savings as quickly.

 TIP 7: USE TRANSPORT WISELY